kevin-v96/python-codecomplete-lm/README.md

 So I used the tokenizer from the above model.
 This took a few hours off our total training time.
 Then I followed the standard training procedure outlined in the tutorial with different sizes of data, trying different dataset sizes to see what's realistic to train on a free Google Clab and get decent results.

 ### Third model: Decoder-only Transformer from scratch in PyTorch
-I trained a model written from scratch in PyTorch, which you can find in the `pytorch-xtransformers` folder.
+I trained a model written from scratch in PyTorch, which you can find in the `pytorch` folder.
 The current run in the notebook is quite naive and doesn't give great results, so I am training a better model, but I thought I would include it here just for the sake of juxtaposition.
+I've also added training code using PyTorch Lightning that I'm going to use to train the next iteration of this model and will add the stats for the same soon.

 ## Eval
 Here are some examples of vibes-based evals from the two models: